zilliztech/GPTCache/README.md

 print("Cache loading.....")

-# To use GPTcache, that's all you need
+# To use GPTCache, that's all you need
 # -------------------------------------------------
 from gptcache import cache
 from gptcache.adapter import openai